St. Marys October

 Pete said, “This is one sleeper largemouth fishery!”

 To end this shoot off, Pete could not resist a shot at the rapids area directly adjacent to the city of Sault Ste.
 Marie.
-This area is one of Tyler’s favorite to fish and there is a good reason why.
+This area is one of Tyler’s favourite to fish and there is a good reason why.
 It’s a world-renowned, all-around fishery for trout and salmon.
-Resident rainbow and steelhead as well as chinook, coho, and Atlantic salmon all frequent this area.
+Resident rainbow and steelhead, as well as chinook, coho, and Atlantic salmon all frequent this area.
 The beauty of this spot is it is very accessible to anglers.

 For Pete’s last hurrah in the “Soo”, they bombed the Princecraft up the rapids (we should say Tyler did because Pete more than likely would have crushed the lower unit of the Merc on the first attempt), dropped back in neutral, and cast the insane current looking for fish.